 With the new buildings, new jobs were created.
 There became a need for maintenance, landscape and construction divisions of the company.
 When new business partners brought in people from out of town, there became a need for a hospitality division.
 The original hotel was built in 1982, and has been through several remodels and major additions over the years.
 What started as a Raintree Plaza hotel has flown a few different flags over the years, and is now a Best Western Plus.

 In 1995 Ken Pratt passed away after a long battle with cancer.
 Susan continued to grow the business as she does actively to this day!
 She purchased a ranch in Kremling, built the Village at Burlington and the Village Gardener, which is now Oskar Blues, as well as continuing to build new homes for industry.

 At the turn of the century, Pratt owned a little over 2 million square feet of commercial space, employed over 430 team members, ran 2 retail businesses, a cattle ranch, and 2 hotels.
 In 2005, Pratt Land, a portfolio of 2 million square feet of industrial, commercial, and research space was sold to Circle Capital of Denver.
 This sale represents the largest sale of its kind in the history of Colorado.

 With the 100th anniversary of Pratt doing business in Longmont, the hotel was re-branded to stake a bigger claim for a strong future in hospitality.
-The restaurant was also refurbished to give credit to the Pratt legacy, by renaming it Harold’s.
 The Pratt’s still seek more opportunities in Real Estate as they hold properties for rent and are listing properties for sale and/or development.
-Susan Pratt’s daughter and son-in-law continue to be involved with the day to day operations of all aspects of the company, and hope to maintain this strong legacy for years to come.